JabRef/user-documentation/en/BibtexKeyPatterns.md

 # Customizing the BibTeX key generator

-The pattern used in the auto generation of BibTeX labels can be set for each of the standard entry types in **Options  -&gt; Preferences**, tab **BibTeX key generator**.
+The pattern used in the auto generation of BibTeX labels can be set for each of the standard entry types in **Options  → Preferences**, tab **BibTeX key generator**.
 Additionally, if you right click the tab of a database, the menu **BibTeX key patterns** allows to set specific key patterns for this database.

 ## Key patterns